-If you are starting a nonprofit, you already understand passion.
-While this passion will get you far, the process of starting a nonprofit organization can be confusing.
-Texas has many rules that you may not expect along the way, and the state websites are a little hard to follow.
+If you are thinking to start a nonprofit, you already understand passion.
+While this passion will get you far, the process can be confusing.
+Be it a 501(c)3 or any other type of nonprofit, Texas has many rules that you may not expect along the way, and the state websites are a little hard to follow.

 We have created a step-by-step list of what you will need to do to start a nonprofit in Texas, along with links to the correct forms.
-Texans are not easily scared, and you are no exception if you plan on starting a nonprofit.
+Texans are not easily scared, and you are no exception.
 Read our article below and get started on this exciting journey.

-11 Steps to Starting a Nonprofit in Texas
+How to Start a Nonprofit in Texas [11-Step Guide]:

 - Name your Organization